 At some point you’re going to leave your business.
-Hopefully, when you leave, it’ll be on your terms.
-Understanding your options well before you leave helps you get a better outcome.
+Hopefully, when you leave it’ll be on your terms.
+Understanding your options well before the day you leave your business is just good planning.
+And, good planning always helps you get a better outcome.

-How you leave your business is part of what we call the exit planning process.
-It is a process and not an event.
-The steps to an exit process often include the following:
+How you actually leave your business is part of what we call the exit planning process.
+It’s important to know that exit planning is a process and not an event.
+The steps to an exit process often include the following steps:

 - Knowing whether you can financially afford to leave your business.